Enter, Meditation.

 BOOK

-4 x 2-hour workshops consisting of a meditation practice, and science, theory and history lectures, to gain a deeper understanding, with a different theme each week
+4 x 2-hour workshops consisting of guided meditation practices, Q&A, and lectures on science, theory, philosophy, and history, so that you gain a deeper understanding, with a different theme each week

 4 x recorded meditations to listen to at home in between sessions

-A 20 page workbook including journal prompts, short exercises, and tips to keep you motivated each week
+A 23-page workbook including theory, journal prompts, short exercises, and tips to keep you motivated each week

 One-on-one support in creating a sustainable mediation practice tailored to suit your lifestyle